davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover and snow
 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using rain and snow
 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover, rain, and snow (mtry=1)
+* OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover, rain, and snow (mtry=2)